bgaber/3-tier-lamp-iac/README.md

 # Three Tier LAMP CloudFormation IAC

 This CloudFormation Stack can be created from the console or from the AWS CLI.

-If stack is created from the console then resources will be created in the region shown in the upper right.
+If the stack is created from the console then resources will be created in the region shown in the upper right.

-If stack is created from the AWS CLI then the region flag must be used or the stack will be created in the AWS default region (us-east-1).
+If the stack is created from the AWS CLI then the region flag must be used or the stack will be created in the AWS default region (us-east-1).

 Example of creating stack from the AWS CLI: